data-integrations/servicenow-plugins/docs/ServiceNow-batchsink.md

 **Password**: The password for ServiceNow Instance.

+**Use Connection:** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection:** Name of the connection to use.
+Table Names information will be provided by the connection.
+You also can use the macro function ${conn(connection-name)}.

 **Operation** The type of operation to be performed.
 Insert operation will insert the data.
 Update operation will update existing data in the table. "sys_id" must be present in the records.